marijavlajic/code-university-ml-workshop/README.md

 If you have basic Python experience, curiosity, and excitement, you're ready to get started and learn.

-### Workshop structure
-* Presentation (Intro to ML): 45 minutes
-* Hands on experimentation: 3 hours
-* Wrap-up and questions: 15 minutes

 ---

 ### Getting set up